Create a Multi-branch Pipeline with GitLab

-After a pipeline is created, it displays in the list.
-Click it to go to its detail page.
+After a pipeline is created, it is displayed in the list.
+Click its name to go to its details page.

 Click Run on the right.
-In the dialog that appears, select gitlab-demo from the drop-down list and add a tag number such as
+In the displayed dialog box, select gitlab-demo from the drop-down list and add a tag number such as

 NoteThe pipeline pauses at the stage